amida-tech/orange-api/docs/src/medications.md

         unique ID of the patient
     + limit (integer, optional)

         Maximum number of results to return.
 Defaults to 25.
+Set to 0 to return all results.
     + offset (integer, optional)

          Number of initial results to ignore (used in combination with `limit`)